aayushman1403/Multilingual_Converter/README.md

 The **Multilingual Converter** is a powerful browser extension designed to **translate entire webpages in real-time** while preserving their original layout and structure.
 It supports multiple languages and works seamlessly on all websites, including **local development environments**.

-> ⚠ **Note:** This extension works best on simple HTML-based websites.
-Websites with heavy UI, complex styling, or JavaScript-driven content may experience **disorganized layouts** during translation.

 ---

 ## ✨ Features